 A tree stump that should be dead is still alive; here’s why ~

 Occasionally, we’ll feature articles of interest here and we think this one is Really Interesting!
 Within a shrouded New Zealand forest, a tree stump keeps itself alive by holding onto the roots of its neighboring trees, exchanging water and resources through the grafted root system.
-New research, publishing July 25 in iScience, details how surrounding… Read more »
+New research, publishing July 25 in iScience, details how surrounding trees… Read more »

 Avoiding the Peak Season Wait